Top 5 Udemy Alternatives For Students To Learn In-Demand Skills

 All an instructor has to do to show that their course was updated to the most recent month is edit one single text lecture... just add a single character.

 BOOM!
-Course is now "updated as of {current month}"
+Their course is now "updated as of {current month}"

 old ratings